Remarks on the Cauchy functional equation and variations of it: The case where is measurable, topological torus

+Now $f$ is assumed to be a real function defined on the $n$-dimensional topological (flat) torus $\T^n:=\R^n/\Z^n$ and having the property that $e^{if}$ is (Haar) measurable.
+We need the following known lemma which is a variation of Lemma \bref{lem:period2}.
+For the sake of completeness and since it is not very easy to find a full proof of this Lemma in the literature, we decided to include a proof in the appendix (Section \bref{sec:Appendix} below). \begin{lem} Given any $y\in \T^n$ and $h:\T^n\to \C$, if $h\in L_1(\T^n)$, then the translation function $h_y(x):=h(x+y)$, $x\in\T^n$ is (Haar) integrable and we have $\int_{\T^n}h_y(x)d\mu(x)=\int_{\T^n}h(x)d\mu(x)$. \end{lem}

-Now we need the following corresponding version of Lemma \ref{lem:period2}, the proof of which is a simple consequence of the invariance of the Haar measure to translations and the density of the simple functions in $L_1$. \begin{lem} Let $\T^n$ be the $n$-dimensional flat torus.
-Given any $y\in \T^n$ and $h:\T^n\to \C$, if $h\in L_1(\T^n)$, then $\int_{\T^n}h(x+y)d\mu(x)=\int_{\T^n}h(x)d\mu(x)$. \end{lem} \begin{thm} Given an additive homomorphism $f$ from a finite dimensional flat torus to $\R$, if $e^{if}$ is (Haar) measurable, then $f\equiv 0$. \end{thm} \begin{proof} The proof is almost word by word as in the proof of Lemma \ref{lem:UniqueRn}.
-Here we use the periodicity of $f$ with respect to the basis which generates the torus, and Lemma \ref{lem:Torus} instead of Lemma \ref{lem:period2}.
-We note that we need the change of variables formula for scaling only for small enough positive rational $\alpha$, and in this case this formula is true for the flat torus. \end{proof}
+\begin{thm} Given an additive homomorphism $f$ from the finite dimensional topological torus $\T^n$ to $\R$, if $e^{if}$ is (Haar) measurable, then $f\equiv 0$. \end{thm} \begin{proof} The proof is almost word for word as in the proof of Lemma \bref{lem:UniqueRn}.
+Here we use the periodicity of $f$ with respect to the basis which spans the torus, and Lemma \bref{lem:Torus} instead of Lemma \bref{lem:period2}.
+We note that we need the change of variables formula for scaling only for small enough (at most 1) positive rational $\alpha$, and in this case this formula is true for the topological torus. \end{proof}